Intro to Blackjack

 If the dealer shows an ace and you have a natural, the dealer will offer you "even money".
 This is really just another way of taking insurance, so you should refuse it.
 Don't take even money.

 Here's how even money works: Say you had bet $10.
 If the dealer shows an ace and you have a natural, and you take even money, the dealer will pay you $10 and then it's over.
-You got a guaranted $10, no matter what the dealer has.
-If you decline the even money, then you'll get the 3:2 payout ($15) if the dealer doesn't have a natural, and you'll push and win nothing if the dealer does have a natural.
+You got a guaranteed $10, no matter what the dealer has.
+If you decline the even money, then you'll get the 6:5 or 3:2 payout if the dealer doesn't have a natural, and you'll push and win nothing if the dealer does have a natural.

-You might not be confident about refusing even money when even the dealer will be aghast that you're refusing it, since surely the dealer should know what she's talking about, right?
+You might not be confident about refusing even money when the dealer is aghast that you're refusing it, since surely the dealer should know what she's talking about, right?
 Wrong.
-I've rarely met a dealer who even knew basic strategy.
+I've rarely met a dealer who knew proper basic strategy.
 Dealers are trained to deal the game, but that doesn't mean they know the odds.
 Most dealers have never cracked a book or a website about the game.
 If you don't trust me, then note that the Wizard of Odds (who was a professor of gaming math at the University of Nevada Las Vegas) says the same thing.

 Never take insurance.
 Never take even money.